WhaddaMakers/4-Channel-solid-state-relay-module/README.md

-# WPM463 2 channel Solid State Relay module
+# WPM464 4 channel Solid State Relay module

-This example will repeatedly turn both SSR channels on and off.
+This example will repeatedly turn all 4 SSR channels on and off.

 ## Library dependencies
 * None